 So that’s the first tip – MAKE TIME CONCRETE.

-The second tip: Ask yourself, stop and ask yourself is this the best use of your time?
+The second tip: Ask yourself, is this the best use of your time?

 If you’ve read Stephen Covey’s book, then you have probably done the exercise about what your core values are.
 That means when you are doing tasks that serve those values, then it’s an easier decision tree to decide what to do and how to prioritize it.
 I have been using this question to help myself get to bed earlier.